Ex-Trump aide Bannon pleads not guilty in border wall scheme

 When he emerged from the courthouse, Bannon tore off his mask, smiled and waved to news cameras.
 As he went to a waiting vehicle, he shouted, “This entire fiasco is to stop people who want to build the wall.”

-Kolfage did not respond to requests for comment.
-Also charged were Andrew Badolato and Timothy Shea, the owner of an energy drink company called Winning Energy.
+Kolfage, 38, of Miramar Beach, Florida, did not respond to requests for comment.
+Also charged were Andrew Badolato, 56, of Sarasota, Florida, and Timothy Shea, 49, of Castle Rock, Colorado, the owner of an energy drink company called Winning Energy.
 The company’s cans feature a cartoon superhero image of Trump and claim to contain “12 oz. of liberal tears.”
 Shea appeared at a brief virtual hearing in Denver.

 Other prominent members of the wall group included former Kansas Secretary of State Kris Kobach, its general counsel; Erik Prince, founder of the controversial security firm Blackwater; former Republican Rep. Tom Tancredo of Colorado; and former major league baseball pitcher Curt Schilling.
 They were not named in the indictment.